freenas/freenas-docs/userguide/intro.rst

 * Warden has been removed along with all CLI and |web-ui| support for warden jails or plugins installed using %brand% 11.1 or earlier.

+* Hipchat has been removed from :ref:`Alert Services` as it has been `discontinued <https://www.atlassian.com/partnerships/slack>`__.
+The |web-ui| can still be used to delete an existing Hipchat configuration.

 * :guilabel:`Domain Controller` has been removed from :ref:`Services`.